Metal Stair Stringers

-Traditionally, stringers were made from construction lumber and would be installed in threes: one stringer on each side of the stairway, and one in the center for support.
+Traditionally, metal stringers were made from construction lumber and would be installed in threes: one stringer on each side of the stairway, and one in the center for support.
 Wide stairways required a few extra stringers for structural support.
-In these conventional stairways, the stringer was actually built inside the walls, hidden in drywall or paneling, where it became part of the structural membrane of the house.

 What is a Metal Stair Stringer?